Fuck: Word Taboo and Protecting Our First Amendment Liberties: Content summary

 Fuck cites studies from academics in social science, psychoanalysis, and linguistics.
 Of the sixteen chapters in the book, eight use the word "fuck" in their titles.
 He discusses uses of the word from the 15th century onwards.
 Fairman establishes that most current usages have connotations distinct from its denotation of sexual intercourse, and asserts that rather than having sexual meaning, the word's use is most commonly associated with power.

-Fairman discusses the efforts of conservatives in the United States to censor the word from common parlance in the country, and says these acts are opposed to the First Amendment to the United States Constitution.
+Fairman discusses the efforts of conservatives in the United States to censor the word from common parlance in the country and says these acts are opposed to the First Amendment to the United States Constitution.
 Fairman warns against a tendency toward self-censorship.
 He explains that those who choose to silence themselves tacitly encourage a process by which speech is forbidden through the legal process.
 He argues that this passivity has an impact of increasing the taboo nature of the word.

-Fairman writes that legal precedent regarding use of the word is unclear because of contradictory court decisions.
-He presents case studies of these contradictory applications of the law, and uses them to analyze public perceptions surrounding freedom of speech.
-He provides examples of exceptions to the First Amendment, such as speech intended to cause violent acts, and discusses the manner in which federal and state governments sanction these exceptions.
-Fairman draws parallels between protection of comedians' usage of taboo language to the ability of individuals in society to express ideas freely.
-He argues that once citizens allow the government to restrict specific words that can be used in speech, this will lead to an encroachment upon freedom of thought.
+Fairman writes that legal precedent regarding using the word is unclear because of contradictory court decisions.
+He presents case studies of these conflicting applications of the law and uses them to analyze public perceptions surrounding freedom of speech.
+He provides examples of exceptions to the First Amendment, such as speech intended to cause violent acts, and discusses how federal and state governments sanction these exceptions.
+Fairman draws parallels between the protection of comedians' usage of taboo language and the ability of individuals in society to express ideas freely.
+He argues that once citizens allow the government to restrict specific words that can be used in speech, this will infringe upon freedom of thought.